Serbs of Croatia: Middle Ages

+In some regions that belong to modern Croatia, the presence of Serbs was attested since medieval times.
+Interpretation of early historical sources has been the subject of debate among scholars.
+Such are data from the Royal Frankish Annals, a 9th century source composed by Einhard, that mentions Serbs (under year 822) as holding a large part of Dalmatia.
+The scope and meaning of the term Dalmatia in that source was interpreted differently by various scholars.

-In the 10th-century De Administrando Imperio (DAI), the lands of Konavle, Zahumlje and Pagania (which included parts of southern Dalmatia now in Croatia) is described as inhabited by Serbs who immigrated there from an area near Thessaloniki previously arrived there from White Serbia.
-However, some scholars like Francis Dvornik, Tibor Živković, and Neven Budak doubt such a claim and consider that a closer reading of the DAI suggests that the Constantine VII's consideration about the regional population ethnic identity is based on Serbian political rule during the expansion of Časlav in the 10th century and does not indicate ethnic origin.
-John Van Antwerp Fine Jr. and Noel Malcolm believe that what is today western and proper Bosnia and Herzegovina was part of Croatia, while the rest was divided between Croatia and Serbia.
-Some members of the Serbian royal family took refuge in Croatia amid dynastic rivalry and war with the First Bulgarian Empire in the 9th and 10th centuries.
+Another highly debated source is the 10th-century De Administrando Imperio, composed by the Byzantine emperor and writer Constantine VII Porphyrogenitus (ruled 945-959).
+Scholars such as John Van Antwerp Fine Jr. and Sima Ćirković state that the lands of Konavle, Zahumlje and Pagania (which included parts of southern Dalmatia now in Croatia) are described in that source as inhabited by Serbs, who immigrated there from an area near Thessaloniki previously arrived there from the White Serbia.
+However, scholars Francis Dvornik, Tibor Živković, Neven Budak and Florin Curta, doubt such interpretation and state that a closer reading of the De Administrando Imperio shows that the Constantine VII's consideration about the regional population ethnic identity is based on Serbian political rule during the expansion of Časlav in the 10th century and does not indicate ethnic origin.
+John Fine and Noel Malcolm state that what is today western and proper Bosnia and Herzegovina was part of Croatia, while the rest was divided between Croatia and Serbia.
+Some members of the Serbian Vlastimirović dynasty took refuge in Croatia amid dynastic rivalry and war with the First Bulgarian Empire in the 9th and 10th centuries.